sils/docker-centos-owncloud/README.md

   docker run --name some-owncloud -d cw1900/docker-centos-owncloud

 This image contains `EXPOSE 80` and `EXPOSE 443`, so that ownCloud is available immediately after starting.
 By default this image creates a self-signed certificate to enable https connection and forces ownCloud to use it.
-The image will automatically detect if it's linked to a mysql/mariadb container and will ownCloud configure to use it.
-Therefor must be the alias name set to `mysql`.
-Otherwise sqlite will be used.

 ## Environment Variables